 On November 20, 2018, the Company and Kreos entered into the Second Amendment of the Loan Agreement.
 In the Second Amendment, the Company agreed to repay \$3.6 million to Kreos in satisfaction of all outstanding indebtedness under the Kreos Convertible Note and other related payments, including prepayment costs and end of loan payments and Kreos agreed to terminate the Kreos Convertible Note.
 The Company repaid Kreos the \$3.6 million by issuing to Kreos 4,800,000 units and 7,200,000 pre-funded units at the applicable public offering prices for an aggregate price of \$3.6 million (including the aggregate exercise price for the ordinary shares to be received upon exercise of the pre-funded warrants, assuming Kreos exercises all of the pre-funded warrants it purchased as part of the Company's public offering.
-The Company and Kreos Warrant Amendment, which amended the exercise price of the warrant to purchase 167,012 ordinary shares currently held by Kreos from \$9.64 to \$0.30.
-The revised repayment schedule, effectively deferred an additional \$1.1 million of payments that were due in 2018 and \$2.8 million that were due in 2019 under the loan's prior repayment schedule, for total deferred payments was \$8.7 million.
-The Second Amendment also made certain changes to the prepayment premiums under the Kreos Loan Agreement, tying them to the date of the Second Amendment also made certain changes to the prepayment premiums under the Kreos Loan Agreement, tying them to the date of the Second Amendment.
+The Company and Kreos also agreed to revise the principal and the repayment schedule under the Kreos Loan Agreement.
+Additionally, Kreos and the Company entered into the Kreos Warrant Amendment, which amended the exercise price of the warrant to purchase 167,012 ordinary shares currently held by Kreos from \$9.64 to \$0.30.
+The revised repayment schedule, effectively deferred an additional \$1.1 million of payments that were due in 2018 and \$2.8 million that were due in 2019 under the loan's prior repayment schedule, for total deferred payments of \$3.9 million compared to the prior repayment schedule.
+As of December 31, 2018, the outstanding principal amount under the Kreos Loan Agreement was \$8.7 million.
+The Second Amendment also made certain changes to the prepayment premiums under the Kreos Loan Agreement, tying them to the date of the Second Amendment.